-With your Google calendar open, you can move across to IFFIT to select the applet we will need.
+With your Google calendar open, you can move across to IFTTT to select the applet we will need.
 In another window, log into IFFIT and select this applet – Schedule tweets using Google Calendar.

 Turn the applet on and you will be prompted to log into and connect your Google Calendar and Twitter.
 Clicking OK will take you to a screen to log into both accounts.
 Follow the instructions on screen to sun both together.

-Your IFFIT applet will now have some configuration options a shown below.
+Your IFTTT applet will now have some configuration options a shown below.
 I added a calendar option from my Google Calendar called Twitter posts however this isn’t mandatory.
 This just helps me stay organised.

 The keyword or phrase you set here is the same phrase you will use when you schedule a new tweet from the calendar later.
 Schedule tweet works well as it does exactly what it says here.

 The time frame before the applet will trigger is set to fifteen minutes.
 When you schedule a tweet with an hours window in your calendar later, I find that fifteen minutes is a good gauge for setting the applet.
 There will never be an exact time your tweet will be published, but it will be within the time frame you set on your Google calendar.